Copyright Application Lawyer

-When you get an intellectual property copyrighted you get certain exclusive legal rights that you or someone you authorize can exercise.
+When you get an intellectual property copyrighted, you get certain exclusive legal rights that you or someone you authorize can exercise.
 The legal rights are:

 - Right to reproducing your work: No one else can reproduce your work without your prior consent

-- Right to create derivative or compilation work: Under the protection, no one can use your intellectual property as a means to create a derivative work without your consent
+- Right to create derivative or compilation work: Under the protection, no one can use your intellectual property as a means to create a derivative work without your consent.

-- Right to distribute work: You are granted the exclusive rights to distribute your work
+- Right to distribute work: You are granted the exclusive rights to distribute your work.

-- Right to performance: You receive the exclusive rights to dictate who and where your creative work such as dance, drama, music, motion pictures, etc can be performed publicly
+- Right to performance: You receive the exclusive rights to dictate who and where your creative work, such as dance, drama, music, motion pictures, etc. can be performed publicly

-- Right to display: Copyright gives you the sole right to decide where your work such as paintings, sculptures, photographs, etc are displayed publicly
+- Right to display: Copyright gives you the sole right to decide where your work, such as paintings, sculptures, photographs, etc., are displayed publicly.

 Limitations to the Rights

 These exclusive rights come with certain limitations that should not be confused with copyright infringement.
 The rights of fair use and compulsory license are some ways your intellectual property can be used legally.
 The concept of fair use has been developed over the years using court decisions and practical cases as the basis.
-Under this statute, the use of a copyrighted intellectual property is considered fair if it is done for the purpose of reporting, research, criticism, teaching, or scholarship.
-On the other hand, a compulsory license is to be obtained by a party interested in using a copyrighted intellectual property.
+Under this statute, the use of copyrighted intellectual property is considered fair if it is done for reporting, research, criticism, teaching, or scholarship.
+On the other hand, a compulsory license is to be obtained by a party interested in using copyrighted intellectual property.
 This can be done by paying the necessary royalties and complying with statutory conditions.
 The compulsory license is most widely used in the music industry.

 When Are the Rights Created?

-You get the exclusive rights to your intellectual property as soon as it is created.
+You get exclusive rights to your intellectual property as soon as it is created.
 You are not compulsorily required to file for copyright as long as it has been fixed in a tangible medium such as a written document or a recording of your work.

 Why File for a Copyright?

-Now that you know that you get exclusive legal rights to your creative work as soon as you create it, you may be thinking why even file for a copyright.
+Now that you know that you get exclusive legal rights to your creative work as soon as you create it, you may be thinking, why even file for a copyright.
 But filing for a copyright can benefit you in the following ways:

 - Your Right to File a Lawsuit Against Copyright Infringement is Protected: One of the most important benefits of registering your copyright is to get the ability to file a lawsuit for copyright infringement.
 Although you may be the owner of intellectual property, the legal system will forbid you from filing a copyright infringement lawsuit if you do not have a registration issued by the US Copyrights Office.
-This means you can lose your creative work to an impostor or can lose out on valuable time in registering for copyright once an infringement has occurred.
+This means you can lose your creative work to an impostor or lose valuable time registering for copyright once an infringement has occurred.